 3 – Slice it on its side

-Rather from the top, you should be cutting the bread from its side.
-Breads are usually not as tall as it’s wide, so there’s less bread to cut.
-This method is easier and ensures thin and consistent slices that won’t be squished.
+Rather from the top, it would help if you were cutting the bread from its side.
+Bread is usually not as tall as it is wide, so there’s less bread to cut.
+This method is more straightforward and ensures thin and consistent slices that won’t be squished.
 Cutting a tough loaf from the side will allow you to slice the upper and lower crust simultaneously.

 4 – Look for helpful tools

-We’ve covered why and how to cool sourdough bread, the same rules work for every other type of bread also.
-In a commercial bakery a lot of time and money is invested in creating the perfect cooling environment for bread, so why not give it some attention at home?!
-Any questions, let me know in the comments below.
+We’ve covered why and how to cool sourdough bread.
+The same rules work for every other type of bread also.
+In a commercial bakery, a lot of time and money is invested in creating the perfect cooling environment for bread, so why not give it some attention at home?!
+If you have any questions, let me know in the comments below.

 Thanks for the great tips and advise.
 I have a question on the weight of my sourdough bread.
 It seems like a heavier loaf when compared to store bought loafs.
 2nd question is about scouring – I can’t find the proper scoring tools so I use a sharp knife which leads to uneven scouring.
 Is there anything I can do to remedy that?